JasLaumbh/Automatic-Temperature-and-Humidity-Controlling-Window/README.md

 ---

 ## ⚙️ How It Works
-1. The ESP32 connects to your Wi-Fi and then to AWS IoT Core using MQTT over TLS.
+- The ESP32 connects to your Wi-Fi and then to AWS IoT Core using MQTT over TLS.
-2.It subscribes to a topic like esp32/pub.
+- It subscribes to a topic like esp32/pub.
-3.From the AWS console (MQTT test client), you can publish open or close to that topic.
+- From the AWS console (MQTT test client), you can publish open or close to that topic.
-4.Based on the received message: open → Servo motor rotates to 0° close → Servo motor rotates to 90°
+- Based on the received message:
+  - open → Servo motor rotates to 0°
+  - close → Servo motor rotates to 90°
-5.The window's position is adjusted physically through the servo.
+- The window's position is adjusted physically through the servo.